timursamanchi/timursamanchi.github.io/index.md

 # 🌟 Welcome to My GitHub Pages Site

-This is my first GitHub Pages site using the **Minima Jekyll theme**.
+This is my first GitHub Pages site using the **jekyll-theme-cayman Jekyll theme**.

 Feel free to explore and edit this page!